xMazzmax/coiffeur-seren/README.md

 ![QR code of my client's Google review link](https://i.postimg.cc/PJ6rr7KN/google-review-github.png)
 ![QR code of my client's website link](https://i.postimg.cc/SxYNkD9N/website-github.png)

+After addeding the QR codes here, I noticed that in the first two I addressed the reader formally (with "Sie") on the left, while addressing him informally ("Scanne") on the right.
+That was a mistake and I should have used informal language to stay consistent with the brand just as throughout the whole website.

 ## 🎨 Design

 > [_"Design is not just what it looks like and feels like.
 Design is how it works."_ – Steve Jobs](https://youtu.be/xNqs_S-zEBY?si=VXJzYMtIZnqpYrXy)